NEW: Get project updates onTwitterandMastodon

 apiTokenSecretRef:

-name: vaas-secret
+name: api-key-secret

 key: apikey